Skip to main content

 • people may stare at you

-There are also psychological symptoms that are not related to panic attacks, such as:
+You may also have psychological symptoms that are not related to panic attacks.

-• feeling you would be unable to function or survive without the help of others
+• feel you cannot function or survive without the help of others

-• a fear of being left alone in your house (monophobia)
+• have a fear of being left alone in your house (monophobia)

-• a general feeling of anxiety or dread
+• have a general feeling of anxiety or dread

 Behavioural symptoms

-• avoiding situations that could lead to panic attacks - crowded places, public transport, queues
+• avoid situations that could lead to panic attacks - such as crowded places, public transport or queues

-• being housebound – not being able to leave the house for long periods of time
+• be housebound - not be able to leave the house for long periods of time

-• needing to be with someone you trust when going anywhere
+• need to be with someone you trust when going anywhere

 Some people are able to force themselves to confront uncomfortable situations.
-But they feel considerable fear and anxiety while doing so.
+But they feel a lot of fear and anxiety while doing so.

 When to get help

-Talk to your GP if you think you have symptoms of agoraphobia and it's interfering with your life.
+Contact your GP if you have symptoms of agoraphobia and they're interfering with your life, such as:

 • chest pain